mikejernil/volumetric-render-engine/README.md

 # Volumetric Render Engine

 A Volumetric Render Engine 🧊 for Windows (Native).
-It's being built with OpenGL & C++ 💻 so you all can try it out and use it for your own applications. ✨
+It's being built with OpenGL & C++ 💻 and you can try it out and integrate it into your own applications. ✨

 Currently it has -
 - Volumetric RAW format support 📺